World Hockey Association: Legacy of the WHA

 On the ice, the WHA teams had proven themselves to be the NHL's competitive equals, winning more games than they lost in interleague exhibition games.

 The WHA had many lasting effects on NHL hockey.
 The NHL used to recruit virtually all its players from Canada, but following the success of the Jets' Hedberg and Nilsson, scouts began looking overseas for the best players that Europe could offer.
 Teams such as the Whalers and Fighting Saints offered excellent opportunities for young American players, and several U.S.-born or -raised NHL stars of the early 1980s (such as Mark Howe, Rod Langway, Dave Langevin, Robbie Ftorek, and Paul Holmgren) had begun their pro careers in the WHA.
 As a result, the NHL evolved into a truly cosmopolitan league during the 1980s.
+Looking back on the league a decades later, Howard Baldwin called the WHA "a successful failure."

 The WHA ended the NHL policy of paying its players only a fraction of the league's profits and, combined with the abolition of the reserve clause, led to much higher player salaries.
-Many great stars began their careers in the WHA, including Mark Howe, Wayne Gretzky, Mike Gartner, Mike Liut, and Mark Messier, who was the last WHA veteran to play in the NHL; he opened his professional career with 52 games with the Indianapolis Racers and Cincinnati Stingers in 1978–79, and played his last NHL game on April 3, 2004.
+Many great stars began their careers in the WHA, including Mark Howe, Wayne Gretzky, Mike Gartner, Mike Liut, and Mark Messier.
+Messier was the last WHA veteran to play in the NHL; he opened his professional career with 52 games with the Indianapolis Racers and Cincinnati Stingers in 1978–79, and played his last NHL game on April 3, 2004.
 The final active player and official in any on-ice capacity for the league was referee Don Koharski, who started as a linesman for the WHA and retired at the end of the 2008–09 NHL season.

 The WHA instituted sudden death overtime for regular season games to break ties.
 If no team scored during a 10-minute overtime period, the game ended in a tie.
 In the 1983–84 season, the NHL then instituted a 5-minute sudden death overtime period to break regular season ties.

-The WHA had experimented with blue colored pucks, which were supposedly easier for fans to see.
-The NHL did not adopt the blue pucks, but any remaining blue WHA pucks are highly sought after collectors' items.
+The WHA had experimented with blue-colored pucks, which were supposedly easier for fans to see.
+The NHL did not adopt the blue pucks, but any remaining blue WHA pucks are highly sought after collector's items.